• Skip to primary navigation

 That was over 40 years ago, and I can still remember the smell of a fresh bag of ProMix, the earthen smell of peat moss, the evenings spent at my father’s side helping him sow tomato, pepper, and other seeds.

 Today, I garden in my raised vegetable beds, and while I start fewer plants indoors from seeds, I still love the cherished rituals of seed starting.
-If you have children at home or grandchildren, do invite them to partake in the springtime ritual of seed sowing.
+If you have children at home or grandchildren, do invite them to partake in the springtime ritual of choosing flower seed packets and seed sowing.
 It is something they too will cherish, especially if you give them seeds large enough for their tiny hands to hold easily.
 Sunflower seeds are great starter projects for youngster; they love sunflowers and watch them grow each weed, plus the seeds are big (and forgiving) enough that if dropped or planted incorrectly, they still flourish.

 picture of seeds starting to grow in pots